Lut99/just-act/justact-policy/README.md

 As such, a small interpreter is included that can reason about this language.

-As it stands, though, does the interpreter not yet have any parser.
-Instead, use the `datalog!{}`-macro to write Datalog as an embedded DSL in Rust.

 For more information on the language, see its own [README](./lang/datalog/README.md).